tsautier/terraform-provider-wallix-bastion/README.md

 ## Overview

-The Terraform Wallix Bastion provider allows you to manage Wallix Bastion resources such as users, groups, authorizations, and more through Infrastructure as Code.
+The Terraform WALLIX Bastion provider allows you to manage WALLIX Bastion resources such as users, groups, authorizations, and more through Infrastructure as Code.

 ## Requirements